jtlw99/python-mac-cal/README.md

 ## Usage

+- **I suggest using vinceliuice's [WhiteSur GTK theme](https://github.com/vinceliuice/WhiteSur-gtk-theme) to get the traffic light buttons like macOS.**
 - Launch the application, and you will see the calculator interface.
 - Use the buttons to perform calculations.
 - You can use the `C` button to clear the input.